 Dress up an old chair

 Do you have an old chair in the basement or garage you haven't been able to get rid of?
 Dress it up by upcycling it into a unique planter!
 The chair you see above had an older wicker seat that had seen better days so it was removed to make a perfect place for a container.
 You could choose a decorative container for this upcycled project.
 But if you have a plain nursery pot or less-than-attractive container, just slip it into the framework of an old chair.
 Select plants with a trailing form like this bougainvillea (Bougainvillea hybrids) to help hide a plain looking pot.

 Colorful Windowbox Planting Ideas

 Having a party and want to dress up your patio?
 Put together a tray of these charming little single-plant containers made of glass light shades.
 To keep the tray clean, remove the containers to water and let them drain before you return them.
 These less-than-4-in. containers can hold plants that bloom longer than a fresh cut flower arrangement, but they are still small and probably won’t thrive there all summer.
 When it’s no longer blooming, move it into your garden and enjoy it there next year.

 You may never have seen tire planters like these before!
 Forget the idea that less is more and throw restraint to the wind — spray paint several tires in sunny colors and stack them up for tiered raised beds that can’t help but be noticed.

-Plant up a lunchbox
+Plant up a colander

 The brightly colored flowers filling this vintage double washtub have grown so well they billow over the edge like bubbles.
 You could plant directly in the tub or slip a couple of large nursery pots inside.
 Growing plants will eventually hide them.